ihmc-scale/act-up-model/README.md

                   :PARAMETER-CLASS "simulation" :PARAMETER-SUB-CLASS "environment"))
     raw-data: "jsonFormattedRawData"

+## Error handling

 At some point we should think about how to deal with errors.
-For now, when there is an error in the interface code it w9ill attempt to return a JSON string describing it.
+For now, when there is an error in the interface code it will simply attempt to return a JSON string describing it.